 I’ve been wanting to bake hummingbird cupcakes forever.
 The problem is, I don’t get around to baking cakes or cupcakes unless there’s some type of occasion.
-I love cake too much to have it lying around!
+I love cake too much to have it lying around, you see.
 Because of this reason, the hummingbird cupcakes just haven’t happened yet.
 I do bake muffins often, however, so I baked these Healthier Hummingbird Muffins instead.
 These are the perfect way get your hummingbird fix without the guilt associated with cake.
 They’re moist, and packed with so many wonderful things — bananas, crushed pineapple, and shredded coconut.
 They’re topped off with crunchy, toasted pecans.
 These are so delicious, they instantly became my new favorite muffin.

 I adapted this recipe from my Healthier Strawberry Banana Muffins, which were adapted by Ellie Krieger’s Better Blueberry Muffins.
 They’ve got half whole wheat flour, and half all purpose, which makes them whole grain.
 They’ve got very minimal oil, so they’re also very low in fat.
 Don’t think that these muffins taste like cardboard, because they’re nice and moist.
 They get their moisture from the bananas, crushed pineapple, and one container of Chobani 2% banana yogurt.
 I had some in the fridge, so I figured why not?
-It made these muffins so scrumptious! :tounge:
+It made these muffins so scrumptious!